mathworks/Examples-RoadRunnerSimulinkCosimulation/README.md

 For an explanation of how to use these files, please refer to the second half of [this webinar archive (Japanese)](https://jp.mathworks.com/videos/super-practicalmodel-based-development-and-simulation-including-3d-driving-environment-1723108106305.html).
 It walks you through how to execute them.
 (Due to time constraints, not all the content is fully explained.)
 Also note that it is assumed you already understand the basic operations of RoadRunner and RoadRunner Scenario.
 Please watch the first half of the webinar at the above link as well.

-Below is a description of the main files:
+Below is a description of the main files (prefix "EN_" means English and "JP_" means Japanese):

 - **handsOn00_liveEditor_demo.mlx**: Experience the basic operations of Live Editor.
 - **handsOn01_launchRR.mlx**: Learn how to launch and run RoadRunner from MATLAB.